The life-cycle of

 that kill fuchsia mites.
 They have a much higher control potential, are

 relatively safe when correctly used and are longer lasting.
-For

 standing water; remove any blossoms that may attract bees.
 Spray outdoors and

 let dry if bringing back indoors.)
+NOTE: a product listed as

 SYSTEMICS- The Most Effective Control

-Most effective are outdoor products with
+Most effective are products with

 systemic qualities, but again, there are hazards to consider.
-Examples: Ortho

 Commercial nurseries have access to products